Skip to content

 Reporting behaviors of concern:

-If you believe a staff member involved in a UW youth program has violated the Standards for Interacting with Youth you must report it to SafeCampus at 206-685-7233 within 48 hours.
-If you believe that they have violated the standards in a way that causes concern that abuse or neglect may have occurred, you must additionally contact either DCYF Child Protective Services or law enforcement.
+If you believe a staff member involved in a UW youth program has violated the Standards for Interacting with Youth report it to SafeCampus at 206-685-7233 within 48 hours.
+If you believe that they have violated the standards in a way that causes concern that abuse or neglect may have occurred, you must first contact either DCYF Child Protective Services or law enforcement.
 View more information about reporting suspected child abuse and neglect.

 Safe Environments: